ZuxxLo/RSA_Encryption_Remote_Test/README.md

-The objective of this lab is to implement the RSA public key encryption in Java.
-This will be done in three steps:
+**The objective of this lab is to implement the RSA public key encryption in Java.
+This will be done in three steps:**
+## 1. Implementation:
-1. Implementation: write a Java program allowing you to (de)encrypt a number using the RSA algorithm.
+write a Java program allowing you to (de)encrypt a number using the RSA algorithm.
-2. Local test: encrypt and decrypt a number on the same machine to verify that everything is working properly.
+## 2. Local test: encrypt and decrypt a number on the same machine to verify that everything is
+working properly.
-3. Remote test (two machines): generate a private key/public key pair and transmit your public key to a colleague.
+## 3. Remote test (two machines): generate a private key/public key pair and transmit your public
+key to a colleague.
 This will use it to encrypt a message (always a number...) that it will send to you.
 Then decrypt this message and check with your colleague that the message obtained is correct.
 Instructions for implementation